freepress/internet2016/_posts/voterguide/issues/2016-01-07-Local-Consolidation.md

    position: "Clinton wrote a 2015 position piece supporting FCC efforts to preempt state laws that “unfairly protect incumbent businesses” like the local cable monopoly against city-run networks."
    level: 1
  - candidate: "TC"
-   position: "In a 2014 letter to the FCC, Cruz claimed the agency would infringe on states' rights by enabling communities to operate publicly built broadband networks. "
+   position: "In a 2014 letter to the FCC, Cruz claimed the agency would infringe on states' rights if it enabled communities to operate publicly built broadband networks. "
    level: 3
  - candidate: "JK"
    position: "Unknown"